sojoudian/COMP3095_Fall2025/Week12/Week11-3.md

 - **Interactive** API testing through Swagger UI
 - **Standardized** OpenAPI specification (JSON/YAML)
 - **Easy onboarding** for new developers and API consumers
+- **Professional** API presentation

+### What is SpringDoc?

+**SpringDoc** is a library that automatically generates OpenAPI 3 specification for Spring Boot applications.
+It scans your controllers, models, and annotations to create comprehensive API documentation without additional coding effort.

 ---